-How to Make Your Own Powdered Calcium Carbonate (And How to Use Calcium Powder for Health)
+How to Make Your Own Powdered Calcium Carbonate, Also Called Calcium Powder (And How to Use It for Your Health)

 I am a midlife lady, and I have watched the enamel wear painstakingly off my teeth over the years.
 I had no idea you could actually remineralize your teeth with the right diet and supplements---but you CAN!
 Since I've discovered this fact, I've been fanatically improving my teeth, diet and mouth for my health--and appearance too.

 You can also help your children keep strong, healthy enamel and fight off tooth decay.
 You might enjoy this article about tooth health for lots more information about how to keep your teeth healthy and what to do about tooth ache or tooth decay.